You no longer have a choice.

 For example, awards from 1998, 2001, and 2005 aren’t as impressive as those received in the past 3-5 years.

-This strategy also works if you can make a claim that is defensible (if the statement is “arguably true”).
+This strategy also works if you can make a defensible claim (if the statement is “arguably true”).

 If you are having trouble writing your LinkedIn Headline, look on LinkedIn for inspiration.

-Check out the headlines and summaries of people you’re connected with, or do a search for others in your field.
+Check out the headlines and summaries of people you’re connected with, or search for others in your field.
 Just remember not to copy their information; instead, use it as inspiration.

 How to Change Your LinkedIn Headline